Logo for Thorp House Inn & Cottages in white text on a black background.

 Cottages & Bed and Breakfast in Door County, WI

-Our downtown Fish Creek cottages and charming and historic bed and breakfast in Door County, WI are listed in the National Register of Historic Places and offers visitors an exceptional Fish Creek lodging option.
+Thorp House Inn & Cottages in Door County, Wisconsin is listed in the National Register of Historic Places and offers visitors an exceptional lodging option in downtown Fish Creek.

 Thorp House Inn, 1905